 If you need to negotiate with your landlord or mortgage holder, our Economic Mobility Specialists offer the following tips:

-- Don’t assume your landlord or lender knows your situation.
+- Do not assume your landlord or lender knows your situation.

 - Be proactive and contact your landlord or lender before payment is due.

-- Determine what you CAN pay and when.
+- Determine what you realistically can pay and when.

 - Be direct about your situation and work with your landlord or lender on a specific plan with dates, amounts, and clear expectations for communication.